-Assumed public offering price per share \$ Historical net tangible book value per share as of September 30, 2018 \$ 1.80 Increase in net tangible book value per share attributable to the adjustments described above As adjusted net tangible book value per share after this offering Dilution per share to new investors in this offering \$
+Assumed public offering price per share \$ 16.72 Historical net tangible book value per share as of December 31, 2018 \$ 1.20 Increase in net tangible book value per share attributable to the adjustments described above 2.29 As adjusted net tangible book value per share after this offering 3.49 Dilution per share to new investors in this offering \$ (13.23) •

 The as adjusted information discussed above is illustrative only and will depend on the actual public offering price and other terms of this offering determined at pricing.
-A \$1.00 increase or decrease in the assumed public offering price of \$ per share, which is the last reported sales price of our common stock on the Nasdaq Capital Market on , would increase or decrease the million, the as adjusted net tangible book value per share by \$ , and dilution per share to new investors purchasing shares in this offering by \$ , assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions.
-We may also increase or decrease the number of shares we are offering.
-An increase of 1.0 million in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase the as adjusted net tangible book value per share after this offering by \$ and decrease the dilution per share to new investors participating in this offering by \$ and increase the deducting estimated underwriting discounts and commissions.
-A decrease of 1.0 million in the number of shares offered by us, as set forth on the cover page of this prospectus, would decrease the as adjusted net tangible book value per share after this offering by \$ and increase the dilution per share to new investors participating in this offering by \$ and increase the dilution per share to new investors participating in this offering by \$ and increase the dilution per share to new investors participating in this offering by \$ and increase the dilution per share to new investors participating discounts and commissions.
+A \$1.00 increase or decrease in the assumed public offering price of \$16.72 per share, which is the last reported sales price of our common stock on the Nasdaq Capital Market on March 15, 2019, would increase or decrease the as adjusted net tangible book value after this offering by \$2.8 million, the as adjusted net tangible book value per share by \$0.15 and dilution per share to new investors purchasing shares in this offering by \$0.85, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions.
+We may also increase the number of shares we are offering.
+An increase of 1.0 million in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase the as adjusted net tangible book value per share after this offering by \$1.5.5 million and decrease the dilution per share to new investors participating in this offering by \$0.62, assuming no change in the assumed public offering price and after deducting estimated underwriting discounts and commissions.
+A decrease of 1.0 million in the number of shares offered by us, as set forth on the cover page of this prospectus, would decrease the as adjusted net tangible book value per share after this offering by \$1.5.5 million and increase the dilution per share to new investors participating in this offering by \$0.69, assuming no change in the assumed public offering price and after deducting estimated underwriting discounts and commissions.

-If the underwriters exercise their option in full to purchase additional shares of common stock in this offering, the as adjusted net tangible book value per share after the offering would be \$ and the dilution per share to new investors purchasing shares in this offering would be \$
+If the underwriters exercise their option in full to purchase additional shares of common stock in this offering, the as adjusted net tangible book value per share after the offering would be \$3.78, the increase in the as adjusted net tangible book value per share to existing stockholders would be \$0.29 and the dilution per share to new investors purchasing shares in this offering would be \$12.94.